 I’ll help you to buy in.
 Enjoy a simple description of the end-to-end drilling process.
 So, there is oil somewhere deep under the ground.
 Engineers define the boundaries of the territory above the oil deposit and design a layout of future holes, so-called slots, in order to penetrate the deposit in multiple points simultaneously and pump oil quicker.
 On top of each slot, they install a tower-like structure, a drilling rig, which all the downhole equipment is attached to.
 A drilling trajectory can be curved and bend at various angles; nowadays it often goes a couple of thousands feet straightly and then turns horizontally or branches as tree roots.
 These branches are called sidetracks and help to detour around an impassable obstacle or to reach an oil deposit in multiple points simultaneously.

 Each hole, a wellbore, looks like a gigantic telescope: it starts with the wider diameter, for instance, 18 inches, continues with a smaller one, let’s say 12 inches, and ends with the smallest one, 8 inches.
-These hole parts of a certain diameter are called sections and each of them is drilled by means of a specially configured drilling equipment, depending on the soil contents, temperature, pressure and other underground conditions.
+These parts of a certain diameter are called sections and each of them is drilled by means of a specially configured drilling equipment, depending on the soil contents, temperature, pressure and other conditions.

 This equipment is called a drill string and consists of metal tubes and a bit, a bottom-most tool, which cuts the ground and enables moving forward.
 In order to avoid stucking of a drill string, oilfield companies use slick and heavy drilling liquid, mud, that is pumped into the wellbore under pressure.
-Mud cleans the hole from the ground particles cut by the bit, smoothens the movement of the drill string and prevents the hole walls from destruction.
+Mud cleans the hole from the formation particles cut by the bit, smoothens the movement of the drill string and prevents the hole walls from destruction.
 For each section, both the drill string configuration and liquid ingredients are adjusted because the same equipment can not be equally effective for different drilling conditions.